typst-community/setup-typst/README.md

 To install multiple Typst versions, you can provide the configuration map in two ways.
 You may either use the `typst-versions-file` input to reference an external configuration file, or use the `typst-versions-*` inputs to define the settings inline directly within your workflow file.

 Both methods support the same configuration formats.
-Multiple input formats are supported for both methods — see the [Supported Input Formats for `typst-versions-*`](#supported-input-formats-for-typst-versions-) appendix for details.
+Multiple input formats are supported for both methods — see the [Supported Input Formats](#supported-input-formats) appendix for details.

 > [!TIP]
 >